SecurityTrails::Ip - Collecting domain data from SecurityTrails

 SecurityTrails is the world's largest repository of historical DNS data.
-It provides data for security companies, researchers, and groups that need to detail suspicious changes in DNS records and prevent future fraudulent or criminal activity.
+Data for security companies, researchers, and teams that need to detail, find suspicious changes in DNS records, and prevent future fraudulent or criminal activity.

-A-Parser functionality allows you to save parsing settings for further use (presets), set up a parsing schedule, and much more.
-You can use automatic query replication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Results can be saved in the format and structure that you need, thanks to the built-in powerful Template Toolkit template engine that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit templating engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

 Collected data